Palat scores late, Lightning beat Rangers 3-1 in Game 5

-NEW YORK (AP)After falling behind midway through the game, the Tampa Bay Lightning showed the poise of a two-time defending champion.
-They rallied for another late victory to move a win away from returning to the Stanley Cup Final.

-Ondrej Palat scored on a deflection with 1:50 remaining to break a tie and lead the Lightning to a 3-1 victory over the New York Rangers on Thursday night for a 3-2 lead in the Eastern Conference final.
+NEW YORK (AP) — Ondrej Palat scored on a deflection with 1:50 remaining to break a tie and lead the Tampa Bay Lightning to a 3-1 victory over the New York Rangers on Thursday night for a 3-2 lead in the Eastern Conference final.

-”We just stayed patient,” Tampa Bay captain Steven Stamkos said. ”We knew it would be a challenge in this atmosphere.
-We knew it would be a low-scoring grinding game.
-We continued our game plan and got rewarded.”

-Mikhail Sergachev had a goal and an assist, and Brandon Hagel also scored to help the Lightning get their third straight victory, the first by a road team in this series.
-Andre Vasilevskiy stopped 24 shots.
+Mikhail Sergachev had a goal and an assist, and Brandon Hagel also scored to help the two-time defending champion Lightning get their third straight win, the first by a road team in this series.
+Andre Vasilevskiy stopped 24 shots and the Lightning moved a win away from returning to the Stanley Cup Final for the third straight year.

-On the tiebreaking goal, Sergachev got a pass from Victor Hedman and fired a shot from the right point through traffic in front that deflected off Palat’s knee and past Igor Shesterkin to give the Lightning their first lead of the night.

-”I saw our guys going to the net hard,” Sergachev said. ”I tried to shoot the puck as quickly as possible.”

 Game 6 is Saturday night in Tampa, Florida.